inwardmovement/todo/README.md

 npm run dev
 ```

+## Caveats
+- Not optimized for mobile, keyboard navigation, screen readers...

+## Scope
+- I may not add new features, but I will consider suggestions.
+- Temporary list (no data persistence).

 ## To do
 - Drag and drop
-- Copy/paste list to/from clipboard
-- Light/dark theme switcher
 - PWA
-- Improve accessibility: mobile, keyboard navigation, screen readers...
+- Improve accessibility
-- Promo

-## Scope
-- I may not add new features, but I will consider suggestions.
-- Temporary list (no data persistence).